 I'm almost embarrassed to post this recipe because it was so simple to make.
-I had purchased some halibut fillets wanting to cook them in a completely different manner, but my mother convinced me to pan fry them.
-That's her favorite way to eat fish, so I could not say "no" to her.
+I had purchased some halibut fillets wanting to cook them in a completely different manner, but my mother convinced me to pan fry them since that's her favourite way to eat fish.
 I didn't know how breaded pan-fried halibut would taste, and I was a bit nervous about the outcome.
 I shouldn't have worried.
 The fish came out delicious.

-The last step was to sprinkle just a little lemon juice on each fillet.
+- The last step was to sprinkle just a little lemon juice on each fillet.
 Yup, never forget the lemon juice.
 It's a Greek thing.
-Greeks are obsessed with lemons and lemon juice.
-Good in savory foods or desserts, makes one's hands really soft, deodorizes the kitchen, and I think sprinkling a little lemon juice on laundry will make it come out of the washing machine a lot cleaner... well, I haven't really tried lemon juice on laundry, but who knows, there might be something to it.
+Greeks are obsessed with lemons and lemon juice: good in savory foods good in desserts, makes one's hands really soft, deodorizes the kitchen, and I think sprinkling a little lemon juice on laundry will make it come out of the washing machine a lot cleaner... well, I haven't actually tried lemon juice on laundry, but who knows, there might be something to it.

-To keep things tidy while frying, I used one hand to do the dipping in the flour, egg and bread crumbs.
+- To keep things tidy while frying, I used the same hand to do the dipping in the flour, egg and breadcrumbs.
 I kept my other hand clean so I could use it to touch surfaces and utensils without leaving spots of batter all over them.
 That's a really neat trick!
-Anyway, the halibut came out moist, not greasy at all, and it made a great dinner.
-We had a panzanella salad with it, with tomatoes and cucumbers fresh from the garden.
-Simple, summery and delicious!